Officials: Robert E. Lee monument toppled in Roanoke

 Police said it appeared the marker was intentionally damaged.
 Authorities did not announce any suspects or arrests.

-The City Council this month voted in favor of a resolution that would have removed the 60-year-old monument from its location at Lee Plaza, a park across the street from City Hall named for the Virginia-born general.
-State lawmakers passed a bill this spring allowing local governments to decide the fate of such monuments, news outlets reported.
+The City Council this month voted in favor of a resolution that would have removed the 60-year-old monument from its location at Lee Plaza, a park across the street from City Hall named for the Virginia-born general, news outlets reported.
+State lawmakers passed a bill this spring allowing local governments to decide the fate of such monuments.

 But the process to remove the monument from public land would have taken at least two months, The Roanoke Times said.
 Under the new law, the council needed to give a month’s notice of a public hearing on the removal, which was set for Aug.
 17.